 Options button: This opens up a new dialog with one or more tabs exposing the options for the selected product.

 Source document field: This is the document to be exported.
 Click the Browse button to pick the source file, or type in the path name.

-'Export to' Field: This is the initial resulting output file.
-Type in a file name or click the Browse button to choose a file.
+'Export to' field: This is the initial resulting output file.
+Type in a file name or use the Browse button to select a file.
 Other output files are named based on the one chosen here.

 Delete button: Clicking this button deletes all files generated by the last export, listed in the Status: field.
 This is useful when multiple output files are produced because the default naming rules do not overwrite an existing file.
 If you run Export over and over again with the same output file name, you can produce a large number of files.
 Clicking Delete before each export solves this problem.